Facebook live videos

 During your Live, you can offer free content like guides, manuals, or coupons to audience members who sign up using the link that you share.
 Simply mention the link where users can get the freebie, and pin it in your Facebook Live’s description.
 Just be sure to keep the link simple and easy to input manually, in case users decide to type out the link themselves.

-Facebook Live Best Practices
+How to Use Facebook Live For Business: Best Practices

 Match the messaging of your landing page with your Facebook Live event

 While hosting a Facebook Live event, remember to stay consistent with your branding, tone, and message on your website or social media landing page so that audiences would know that you’re a credible brand.
-And it also helps to craft a theme if you’re considering hosting a series of live streams for your brand.
+It also helps to craft a theme if you’re considering hosting a series of live streams for your brand.

 Keep your internet connection secure